 Working under numerous aliases Dyer put out ads in the newspaper offering a “nice family with no children, quaint country home, £10”.
 Unwed, desperate mothers responded to this seemingly respectable “Mrs. Harding” and be thrilled to find a good home for their children.

 Dyer wrote back, assuring the mother that she would do her “duty by that dear child.
-I will be a mother, as far as lies in my power.”
+I will be a mother, as far as lies in my power”.
 Once the mothers were put at ease, the baby and adoption fees were handed over.
 Regardless of what the mother wanted, Dyer always insisted on a full adoption with no further contact.
-Desperate, the mother relented.
+Desperate, many a mother relented.

 Where Dyer once assisted in the process of welcoming life, she soon felt more content in her role as an Angel of Death.